If you have experience driving a bus in the past, you might think about a job as a school bus driver.

 Drivers must complete a training program involving classroom and road learning.

-Duties of a School Bus Driver
+Becoming a School Bus Driver

 Each state sets its own particular rules within its school districts.